w3c/wai-curricula/content/designer/navigation-and-orientation.md

 Students should be able to:

 * explain strategies that people with disabilities use to navigate and orient themselves in web pages and applications
-* create designs that allow users to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
+* create designs with mechanisms to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
-* create designs that allow for multiple navigational mechanisms, such as menus, search boxes, breadcrumb trails, tables of contents, and sitemaps
+* create designs with multiple navigational mechanisms, such as menus, search boxes, breadcrumb trails, tables of contents, and sitemaps
-* create designs that allow users to stop, adjust, and extend  existing time limits set by the content
 * identify related requirements for developers to ensure that navigational mechanisms can be used with the keyboard and other input devices

 ## Competencies